Trans-Allegheny Lunatic Asylum

-Designed by Gothic Revival and Tudor Revival styles by Baltimore architect Richard Snowden Andrews, it was constructed from 1858 to 1881.
-Originally designed to hold 250 people, it became overcrowded in the 1950s with 2,400 patients.
-It was forcibly closed in 1994 due to changes in patient treatment.
-The hospital was bought by Joe Jordan in 2007, and is opened for tours and other events to raise money for its restoration.
-The hospital's main building is claimed to be one of the largest hand-cut stone masonry buildings in the United States, and the second largest hand-cut sandstone building in the world, with the only bigger one being in the Moscow Kremlin.
-As Weston Hospital Main Building, it was designated a National Historic Landmark in 1990.
+Utilizing the Kirkbride Plan, the hospital was designed by architect Richard Snowden Andrews of Baltimore, Maryland.
+Construction of the hospital started in 1858 but was not completed until 1881.
+Originally designed to accommodate 250 patients, it became overcrowded in the 1950s with 2,400 patients.
+The asylum was sold at auction in 2007 and is open for tours and other events to raise money for its restoration.
+The main building of the hospital is said to be one of the largest hand-cut stonemasonry buildings in the United States and was designated a National Historic Landmark in 1990.